As Director of Archives and Research, I hope to…

 - Workshop 6: Exploring Archives at the Center for Creative Photography

-In the Fall of 2023, I began taking graduate courses for a certificate in Archival Studies through the University of Louisiana in their online program.
+In the Fall of 2024, I began taking graduate courses for a certificate in Archival Studies through the University of Louisiana in their online program.
+I completed this in May 2025.

 Advanced Seminar in Archives (On the Archival Multiverse)